ndew623/mnpk8sguides/kustomize/README.md

 This deployment creates one replica running the `server:5000/my-image:test` image.

-But running a single instance of a test image is probably only what you want on a development/research cluster.
+Running a single replica of a test image might be fine for your development/research cluster.
+But for your production cluster you might want to run 5 replicas, and you might want to run version 4.3.2 of `server:5000/my-image` rather than "test".

-For this example, imagine you want the production cluster to run 5 replicas, and you want it to run version 4.3.2 of `server:5000/my-image` rather than "test".
+You could have two seperate manifests.
+One for the development cluster and for the production cluster.

-You could have seperate manifests for the development cluster and for the production cluster.
+Now imagine you have many different deployments, and each deployment is complicated.
+Also imagine you have 4 or more cluster environments.
+In this case, you'll have many copies of many manifest files for all of your different deployments on all your different clusters.

-But when you have more manifests, that are more complicated, and on more than two clusters, keeping all the different manifests for all the different clusters organized and up-to-date becomes a mess.
+Keeping all of the manifest copies organized and up-to-date with each other becomes impractical quickly.

 Kustomize lets you have one base manifest shared across all of your clusters.
 Each cluster has its own kustomization file that specifies just the options that need to be changed from the base manifest.

-# How it Works
+# How Kustomize Works

 Kustomize needs a specific directory structure, like this:
 ```